iamdhruvtripathi/TryHackMe-Room-Writeups/Core SOC Solutions/Introduction to EDR/README.md

 ### On which URL was the exfiltration attempt being made on WIN-ENG-LAPTOP03?

-- I clicked on the `Process Info` tab and the `syncsvc.exe` circle and we can see where the attacker attempted to exfilrate the data to
+- I clicked on the `Process Info` tab and the `syncsvc.exe` circle and we can see where the attacker attempted to exfiltrate the data to

 <p align="center">
 <img width="90%" height="90%" alt="image" src="https://github.com/user-attachments/assets/8b321bbd-3daf-4149-8fad-165dd0c368da" />